 - Offices and departments may not spend operating budgets on food until further notice.
 For example, employees should not host any business lunches or plan any events around meals.
 Budgetary approval for food at gatherings may only be granted under the following circumstances:

-- The Office of the Chaplains may use their office’s budget for food during religious observances they oversee when food is a religious obligation or requirement;
+- The Office of the Chaplains may use their office’s budget for food during religious observances they oversee when food is a religious obligation or requirement.
+Food is not permitted at regular meetings when it is not a religious obligation or requirement;

 - Student organizations may apply to use student activities fees for gatherings that include food through the Student Government Association (SGA)’s Budget Allocations Committee (BAC);

-- Gatherings that receive budgetary approval must also adhere to the specific health and safety guidelines listed here.
+- Gatherings that receive budgetary approval must also adhere to the following health and safety guidelines:

-Each table must be at least six feet away from any other table, and the total capacity of the space cannot exceed 50% of the standard capacity.
+Attendees must be seated while eating.
+If people are sitting together at a group of tables, each table must be at least six feet away from any other table, and the total capacity of the space cannot exceed 50% of the standard capacity.
 For tents, provide 30 square feet per person instead of the usual fifteen square feet per person.
-Individuals seated at the same table must be members of the same party (but may be from different households), with a maximum of ten people per table.
+Individuals seated at the same table may be from different family units, with a maximum of ten people per table; however, the University strongly encourages people to limit how many people from different family units they eat with since they will be close contacts.

 Anyone preparing food must maintain physical distancing in kitchens whenever possible.
 Additionally, they must wear masks and gloves, and they should wash their hands and change their gloves every thirty minutes.
 Equipment must be regularly cleaned and disinfected, and kitchen equipment (e.g., knives, pots, rags/towels) should not be shared.